Informed, sensitive and responsive trauma practices within your educational setting and community.

 Location: Sage Hotel Wollongong, 60-62 Harbour Street, Wollongong

 Ticket price: $375 including GST

 Booking form: Click here to download the booking form

 Program: Click here to download the conference program

-Purchase tickets: Click here to purchase tickets via PayPal (see information below)
+Purchase tickets: Click here to purchase tickets via PayPal (You do not need a PayPal account to purchase tickets, see information below)

 This two-day conference will focus on supporting you in creating an environment that is both trauma informed and trauma sensitive for the children and young people in your care.

 It is suitable for educators, teachers, support workers and other professionals who work with children and young people.

 During this session, we will examine the concepts of resilience and resistance in trauma-informed practice.
 Together we will explore the latest evidence on resilience factors and how children resist the totality of trauma in their lives.
 Our discussions will look at the practical application of resilience factors and how to harness the potential for survival that occurs in resistance.
 We will celebrate the healing power of the ordinary magic that can happen in the day-to-day lives of children who have or are currently suffering trauma.